LuizGlomyer/homelab/README.md

 --ask-pass \
 --ask-become-pass \
 --vault-password-file group_vars/all/vault_pass.txt \
---tags common # Optional but useful!
+--tags navidrome \
+--skip-tags apt,docker # quite handy to save time if the role depends on common
 ```